compulim/workflows/README.md

    - Actions may run on Windows natively, writing to `D:\`
    - Latter `bash` will not be able to access those files
    - Better with `path: ./tmp/...` so it write to source folder, which is accessible across OS
+- `actions/checkout` will remove files that are in `.gitignore`
+   - Run `actions/checkout` as early as possible

 ## Snippets